chaostoolkit-attic/chaoshub-archive/docs/status.md

 ## Features Matrix

+* Allow experiment edition from the UI [TODO]
+  As of now, you still need to edit your experiment manually and the Hub only renders it.
+We will obviously make it so you can create and edit them from the UI.
 * Complete the local launcher of Chaos Toolkit instances [WIP] Currently, the local launcher buil into the Chaos Hub is working but is rough around the edges.
 It needs to be more battle tested.